 The male Orange-tip butterfly (above) is immediately recognisable by the distinctive orange sectors on the wing tips.
+The Provencal Orange-tip Anthocharis euphenoides is similar but the background colour of the male upperwings is a lovely deep yellow.

 Females (above) lack the orange colouring and so from the top they might easily be confused with the Small White butterfly, Artogeia napi; however the greenish patterning on the underside of the hindwings of both male and female Orange-tip butterflies (see pictures below) is an aid to identification.